eosnetworkfoundation/product/transactions/read-only/memory.md

 ```

 ### Issues
-#### Same Contract Parsed Multiple Times in EOS-VM and EOS-VM-JIT
+#### Multiple WASM Interfaces
-In parallel EOS-VM and EOS-VM-JIT execution, each thread uses a separate WASM interface, which results in the same
+In parallel EOS-VM and EOS-VM-JIT execution, each thread uses a separate WASM interface.
+This causes several issues:
+- The same contract are parsed multiple times on different threads.
+- The multiple WASM interfaces and associated thread data make code complicated and hard to reason.
+- It is not consistent with EOS-VM-OC where only one WASM interface is required.

+#### Module is not thread safe
-contract parsed multiple times.
-It is desirable to share the same parsed code -- module.
+It is desirable to share the same parsed code -- module among threads.

-However, module stores global values (`current` in `global_variable`) directly.
+Currently, however, a module stores global values (`current` in `global_variable`) directly.
 It is possible multiple threads modify the same global at the same time.
 This needs to be resolved before the same parsed code is shared among the same contract.